 WHEN: Last Sunday of the month, usually between 8 AM to 6 PM, all year round

 The Antiquariato a Piazzola sul Brenta is one of the most beautiful flea markets in the world and the most beautiful flea market in Italy.
-The flea market is located in front of the Villa Contarini, which is a 1000 year old estate.
-The flea market takes place each month on the last Sunday of the month.
-It is a well known tourist attraction and something that you should definitely check out if you are living in the city.
-Antique lovers from the around the world find this to be one of the best places in the world to find unique antiques, artifacts, and artwork.
-As you are strolling through the more than eight hundred booths, you can check out this amazing work of baroque architecture.
-Some of the more popular items that you can find include unique war memorabilia, rare comic books, antique toys and furnishings, and precious painting frames.
+The flea market is located in front of the Villa Contarini, which is a 1000-year-old estate.
+The flea market takes place monthly on the last Sunday of the month.
+It is a well-known tourist attraction and something that you should definitely check out if you are visiting the city.
+Antique lovers from around the world find this to be one of the best places to find unique antiques, artifacts and artwork.
+As you are strolling through the more than 800 stalls, you can check out this amazing work of baroque architecture.
+Some of the more popular items that you can find include unique war memorabilia, rare comic books, antique toys and furnishings and precious paintings.

 Brimfield Outdoor Antiques Show

 WHEN: Six day event (Tuesday 6am through to Sunday around 3pm), in May, July and September

 The Brimfield Outdoor Antiques Show is actually known by a few different names.
 These include the Brimfield Antiques Show and the Brimfield Antiques and Collectibles Show.
 The market takes place three times a year: once in the spring, once in the summer and once in autumn.
 The event offers a chance to view a lot of items and typically has over 4000 vendors in attendance.
 There is so much to explore that many people find that they need to be there the entire length of time the show is in progress or they find that they need to return to future shows because they simply cannot find everything that they want.

 Poggioreale Flea Market

 WHERE: Naples, Italy

 WHEN: Friday to Monday, usually between 6 AM and 2 PM, all year round